-English Learners are identified as qualifying for Special Education or Gifted and talented using the same procedures and processes that are in place for the general student population.
-At times, Spanish language screeners or assessments are used to ensure that language is not skewing the results of the assessment.
+English Learners are identified as qualifying for Special Education or Gifted and Talented using the same procedures and processes that are in place for the general student population.
+At times, native language screeners or assessments are used to ensure that language is not skewing the results of the assessment.

 The EL Program does not interfere with any extracurricular or non-academic activities.
 ELs and their families are notified of programs and activities available in the school district through translated newsletters and correspondence to the home.
-A Spanish Remind text group is used to announce school-wide events, activities, and schedule changes.
+A variety of print and digital communication tools are used to announce school-wide events, activities, and schedule changes.